rokath/trice/README.md

 For example an auto-formatter should get active **before** the `tice insert` command.

+## Wich mode to use?

+- For the development direct mode with SEGGER_RTT is recommended.
+- Most use cases are coverable in deferred mode with TRICE_BUFFER == TRICE_RING_BUFFER (less RAM needs) in TRICE_MULTI_PACK_MODE (less transfer data).

+## Project Status

+Trice is full usable and there are no known bugs (see [issues]().
+The documentation could get improved, for example by adding a quick start help.
+Additional features like remote procedure calls could be described and a separate tlog, maybe written in C, would allow logging on any platforms - not only **Go** supported ones.

 ## Support?

 Yes please - or simply :star: it. ☺